timskovjacobsen/sofset/README.md

 ## Assumptions

 ### Excel Input File
    * The name of the input Excel file must be ***known_settlement_values.xlsx***.
 The sheet with the values must have the same name.
 These are hardcoded into the script.

-   * *Only* yellow cells may be changed.

-   * Yellow cells must retain their exact cell numbers as these are hardcoded inside the script.
-Thus, the user must refrain from creating new rows or columns.

-   * All cells that are not yellow are not used or read by the script.
-Thus, these can hold any information, notes etc. that the user desires.

 ### SOFiSTiK
    * Nodes that are to receive an imposed displacement must be filtered inside SOFiSTiK and output to an Excel file called ***settlement_nodes.xlsx***.
 Every node accounted for in this Excel file gets an imposed displacement applied to it.